OpenAI

 model (producer)

-Default model for all endpoints.
+Default model for chat completion endpoints.

 String